Galapagos Islands Diving: the Melting Pot of Marine Life

 In addition to your week's diving, many guests choose to experience more of the islands' natural beauty through land tours.
 There are dozens of land tour operators here and many, especially those offering day trips from the towns, can be disappointing.
 Therefore we recommend you choose a non-diving liveaboard for a nature and wildlife adventure cruise to see more of the archipelago and its creatures and to really get the most out of your visit to this incredible destination.

-There are 2 seasons in the Galapagos Islands: Wet and Dry.
+There are 2 seasons in the Islands which affect the Galapagos diving conditions: Wet and Dry.
 They fade into each other so there is no strict dividing line but they can be generally characterized as follows:

 January through June is wet season with sunny spells either side of the brief but impressive showers which can occur daily.
 This period has warmer water temperatures generally fluctuating between 68 to 77°F (20-25°C).
 January through April can even push the temperatures up as far as 81 or 82°F (27-28°C) in some places, if you are lucky.
 At this time of year you might get away with diving many sites in little more than a 4 mm wetsuit and gloves (for holding on to rocks).
 However, some sites have specific currents that keep the temperature low such as Punta Vincente Roca where no human could comfortably dive without plenty of exposure protection, especially a hoodie.